voucherifyio/voucherify-openapi/docs/guides/landing_pages/Types-of-Landing-Pages.md

 ### 1. Collect subscribers

 The purpose of this template is to collect customers for future promo campaigns.
-There are four available pages included in the template – active campaign (main page), successful status page, failed status page, and double opt-in page.
+There are four available pages included in the template:
+- active campaign (main page)
+- successful status page
+- failed status page
+- double opt-in page

 All these pages are customizable and may be deleted.

 The most important part of this template is the Form for collecting customers' data, such as an email address, name, or phone number.
 You can decide which fields to include and which ones are mandatory.
-Don't forget to add marketing permissions and consent forms at the bottom to comply with all data-related regulations, such as GDPR.

 ### 2. Redeem code